wireapp/brand/Tone of Voice.md

 * antivirus

 ### Times
-Time indications in conversations are automatically updated and we use timestamps that are relative to the moment, supported by a ‘casual’ writing style (e.g. 'yesterday').
+Time indications in conversations are automatically updated and we use timestamps that are relative to the moment, supported by a ‘casual’ writing style (for example, 'yesterday').
 When not updated automatically, avoid 'now', 'new', 'today', 'tomorrow' and other similar time sensitive words that will be wrong a day later.

 Do not use 'once' to indicate a past occurrence, such as 'Once the image is uploaded...'.
 Use 'After you've uploaded your image' or 'After your image upload is complete'.